 - If you are a student in grades seven through twelve and are currently enrolled in a public, private, parochial, or home school in the United States, Canada, the U.S. territories, or if you are a citizen in a U.S.-sponsored school abroad, you are eligible to enter.

-- Sons and daughters of American Museum of Natural History employees or consultants are not eligible to enter the Young Naturalist Awards competition.
+- Children of American Museum of Natural History employees or consultants are not eligible to enter the Young Naturalist Awards competition.

 - Each student may submit only one entry.

 - The essay must be the work of a single student.
-Students who work with a partner or with a group may enter, but the essay must be their own individual work.
+Students who work with a partner or with a group may enter, but each essay must be written by an individual student.
 Group essays are ineligible.

 Essay length must fall within the following limits: